Italy in November: best places to visit, top experiences, travel trips: all you need to know to plan a trip you’ll love [2025 Update]

 November is not the first month that comes to mind when planning a trip to Italy.

-An autumnal month, November feels wintery in most of Italy and it is likely to treat you to a mix of rain and sunny days and, overall, increasingly chilly temperatures.
+An autumnal month, November feels like fall in most of Italy and it is likely to treat you to a mix of rain and sunny days and, overall, increasingly chilly temperatures as the month progresses.

 If this sounds like a discouraging picture, let me reassure you: November in Italy can also be wonderful!